habospace/lilla/README.md

 **(7.)** The [src/Parser.hs](https://github.com/habospace/Lilla/blob/master/src/Parser.hs) module contains the parser that translates a text file representing a lilla program into the Haskell representation of the Lilla program so basically it translates a String into a list of Lilla values **(String -> [LillaVal])**.
-The parser is implemented based on the paper "MOnadic Parser COmbinators" by Graham Hutton (see: https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).
+The parser is implemented based on the paper "Monadic Parser Combinators" by Graham Hutton (see: https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).